vllab-cau/vllab-cau.github.io/_pages/about.md

 * [06/2024] Our paper on data-augmented self-supervised learning is accepted to Pattern Recognition Letters
 * [04/2024] Our paper on task-aware neural architecture search is accepted to IEEE Transactions on Image Processing
 * [12/2023] Our paper on high-dynamic range imaging is accepted to ICASSP 2024
+* [11/2023] Our paper on dynamic model optimization is accepted to IEEE Access
 * [07/2023] Our paper on generation-based continual learning is accepted to ICCV 2023